zachvalenta/jvns.ca/content/post/2017-09-28-tech-illustrations.markdown

 ### how do you decide what's a good subject for a tech cartoon?

-I did a month of "comic every day" last year and here were some of the subjects: mesos, mutexes, assembly, the anatomy of a packet, the OSI model for networking, floating point, the stack, TCP, MAC addresses, pipes, man pages, threads, memory allocation, page caches, how DNS works, NAT, virtual memory, and how directories work.

-Obviously there's a heavy systems focus here but that's just because I'm interested in systems.
-So how did I pick those topics?
 Let's take this comic on floating point I made last year!
-The steps
-are:
+For that one, the steps were:

 1. Remember that I was really confused about floating key point until I learned a few key insights from Stefan Karpinksi.
 When I learned these things my mind was totally blown and it was so